How to Collect Rent Online Amidst Social Distancing

 Step 3.
 Train with Purpose

 Provide continuous product training for your staff, especially if you experience high turnover (not uncommon in our industry).
-Average turnover for multifamily community staff ranges from 21-54%.
+The average turnover for multifamily community staff ranges from 21-54%.
 Use consistent educational refreshers to combat knowledge gaps and poor customer service within your team.

 Receive the information